joseeden/joeden/docs/003-Linux/004-Linux Security/030-SELinux.md

 Due to the strict implementation of SELinux, "unknown" services will always require additional configuration to enable them in an environment where SELinux is enabled.

+## Features

+SELinu is a powerful security module for Linux that implements Mandatory Access Control (MAC) policies.
+Developed by the NSA, it enhances the security of Linux systems through the following features:

+- **Mandatory Access Control (MAC)**

+  - Enforces strict policies controlling access to files, processes, and resources.
+  - Prevents unauthorized actions by users and applications.
+  - Policies are defined by the administrator and enforced by the kernel.

+- **Fine-Grained Security Policies**

+  - Allows detailed specification of security rules.
+  - Policies can be customized to fit specific security requirements.
+  - Controls access based on a wide range of attributes and contexts.

+- **Context-Based Permissions**

+  - Uses security contexts to determine access permissions.
+  - Every file, process, and system resource is labeled with a security context.
+  - Access decisions are made based on these contexts.

+- **Isolation and Containment**

+  - Helps in isolating applications and users to prevent the spread of security breaches.
+  - Limits the potential damage from compromised processes or accounts.
+  - Ensures that applications run with the minimum necessary privileges.

+- **Comprehensive Security Auditing**

+  - Provides extensive logging of security-relevant events.
+  - Enables tracking and analysis of security policy violations.
+  - Helps in incident response and forensic investigations.

+- **Role-Based Access Control (RBAC)**

+  - Integrates RBAC to manage permissions based on user roles.
+  - Simplifies the administration of access controls.
+  - Ensures users have only the permissions necessary for their role.

+## Context-based Permission Schemes

+**SELinux**

+- Each file, process, and system resource is labeled with a security context.
+- A security context consists of a type and a domain.
+- Access decisions are based on these labels
+- This enforces strict policies to prevent unauthorized access and actions.
+- Sample SELinux Configuration:

+    ```bash
+    # Example SELinux policy rule
+    allow httpd_t user_home_t:file { read getattr };
+    ```

+**AppArmor**

+- Linux security module, offers application-level access control through the use of profiles.
+- Each profile defines a set of rules specifying the allowed resources and operations
+- This enhances security by limiting the scope of potential attacks.
+- Sample AppArmor Configuration:

+    ```bash
+    # Example AppArmor profile for the Apache web server
+    /usr/sbin/apache2 {
+    # Allow read access to the Apache configuration files
+    /etc/apache2/apache2.conf r,
+    /etc/apache2/conf.d/ r,
+    /etc/apache2/conf.d/** r,
+    /etc/apache2/sites-available/ r,
+    /etc/apache2/sites-available/** r,

+    # Allow read access to web content directories
+    /var/www/ r,
+    /var/www/** r,

+    # Allow access to log files
+    /var/log/apache2/ r,
+    /var/log/apache2/** rw,
+    }
+    ```

 ## SELinux States and Modes

 SELinux operates in different states and modes to control its behavior and the level of security enforcement.